appsmithorg/appsmith-docs/website/docs/packages/overview.md

 Reusability is an integral part of application development, offering various advantages like speeding up the development process, centralizing business logic, and introducing standardization into applications.

-Appsmith enhances reusability by providing a feature set, allowing you to reuse widgets, queries, and JS logic across your applications.
+Appsmith enhances reusability by providing a feature set, which allows you to reuse widgets, queries, and JS logic across your applications.

 ## Packages